zzstoatzz/alternatebuild.dev/posts/6_how_to_use_pydantic_settings.md

 OpenAI API key: ********** value: sk-yeah-right
 ```

-because if they weren't at least the right type... it just wouldn't work
+because if they weren't at least the right type... we throw `ValidationError` immediately

 ```bash
 » export REDIS_PORT=trustmebro